 God recorded the Sixth Commandment in Exodus 20:13: “You shall not murder.”
-God values life highly and He wants us to as well.
+God values human life highly, and He wants us to value and choose life as well.

 God values life highly.
 He tells us to choose life: “I call heaven and earth as witnesses today against you, that I have set before you life and death, blessing and cursing; therefore choose life, that both you and your descendants may live” (Deuteronomy 30:19).

 God showed the value of human life by requiring capital punishment for the murder of another person (Exodus 21:12, 14).
 Accidental killing, of course, was treated differently (Exodus 21:13; Numbers 35:11).

 The King James Version, the most influential English version of the Bible for centuries, translated the Sixth Commandment as “thou shalt not kill” (Exodus 20:13).
 Other older translations use the word kill as well.
 But most modern Bible versions use the word murder instead.